OfficeDev/office-js-docs/reference/outlook/1.3/Office.context.mailbox.item.md

 |Applicable Outlook mode| Compose or read|
 ####  cc :Array.<[EmailAddressDetails](simple-types.md#emailaddressdetails)>|[Recipients](Recipients.md)

-Gets or sets the Cc (carbon copy) recipients of a message.
+Provides access to the Cc (carbon copy) recipients of a message.
+The type of object and level of access depends on the mode of the current item.

 ##### Read mode